 5. Educate yourself on marriage and taxes

 Sound financial planning for newly married couples doesn’t just mean managing your money well.
 It also means leveraging the various tax and other financial benefits to optimize your financial standing.
 So, make the effort to educate yourself on marriage and taxes.
-These, of course, vary from country to country, and you may need expert advice to learn how best to leverage it.
-For instance, financial planning for newly married couples in India can benefit from the following:
+These, of course, vary from country to country.

 Related Reading: Marriage And Money Problems: She Was Calm But Something Was Amiss